-Simone's latest research focuses on the history of digital media.
-He is now working on a new monograph project, entitled "Deceitful Media: Social Life after the Turing Test," which is under contract with Oxford University Press.
+Simone's current research focuses on the history of digital media.
+He is now working on a new monograph project, entitled "Deceitful Media: Artificial Intelligence and Social Life after the Turing Test," under contract with Oxford University Press.
 The book will provide an excavation of the historical trajectory leading to the emergence of AI technologies such as Amazon's Alexa, Apple's Siri, and social media bots.
 The early draft of a chapter from this forthcoming book has been published by the journal New Media and Society and is accessible here.